kellyipww/test/README.md

 # test
-This is the firsty tutorial for SDSC2001
+This is the first tutorial for SDSC2001